amd/ZenDNN/README.md

 | API     | Logs all the ZenDNN API calls
 | TEST    | Logs used in API tests, functionality tests and regression tests
 | PROF    | Logs the performance of operations in millisecond
-| FWK     | Logs all the framework (TensorFlow, ONNXRT, and PyTorch) specific calls
+| FWK     | Logs all the framework (TensorFlow, and PyTorch) specific calls

 For example:
 * To turn on info logging, use **ZENDNN_LOG_OPTS=ALL:2**